-3. Investment management ree Year ended 31 March 2023 Year ended 31 March 2022
+5. Investment management fee 18 month period ended 31 March 2023 Year ended 30 September 2021

 Revenue £000 Capital £000 Total £000 Revenue £000 Capital £000 Total £000

 Investment management fee

-Basic 519 1,558 2,077 563 1,690 2,253
+Basic 811 2,432 3,243 579 1,737 2,316

-Performance-related - - -
+Performance-related - - - 2,538 2,538

-519 1,558 2,077 563 1,690 2,253
+811 2,432 3,243 579 4,275 4,854

-Mercia provides investment management, secretarial and administrative services to the Company under an agreement dated 24 September 2001, which may be terminated at any time by not less than 12 months' notice being given by either party.
+Mercia Fund Management (Mercia) provides investment advisory, secretarial and administrative services to the Company under an agreement dated 20 December 1999, which may be terminated at any time by not less than twelve months' notice being given by either party.
+The agreement was novated from the previous investment adviser, NVM Private Equity LLP to Mercia on 23 December 2019.

-The Manager receives a basic management fee, payable quarterly in advance, at the rate of 2.06% per annum of net assets calculated half-yearly as at 31 March and 30 September.
+The investment adviser receives a basic management fee, payable quarterly in advance, at the rate of 2.06% per annum of net assets calculated half-yearly as at 31 March and 30 September.
 The fee due on the value of liquid assets above the threshold of £20 million attracts a reduced rate of 1% per annum.
-The Manager bears the cost of the fees of Brewin Dolphin for managing the listed interest-bearing and equity portfolios.
-The Manager also provides administrative and secretarial services to the Company for a fee of £65,600 per annum (linked to the movement in the RPI).
+The investment adviser bears the cost of the fees of Brewin Dolphin for managing the listed interest-bearing and equity portfolios.
+The investment adviser also arranges the administrative and secretarial services for the Company for a fee of £81,000 per annum (linked to the movement in the RPI).
 This fee is included in other expenses (see Note 4).

-The Manager is entitled to receive a performance-related management fee equivalent to 14.2% of the amount, if any, by which the total return in each financial year (expressed as a percentage of opening net asset value) exceeds a performance hurdle.
-The hurdle is a composite rate based on 7% on average long-term investments and the higher of the Bank of England base rate and 3% on average cash and near-cash investments during the year.
-The hurdle rate for the year ended 31 March 2023 was 5.6% (year ended 31 March 2022: 5.7%).
+The investment adviser is also entitled to receive a performance-related management fee, which is payable only when the total return per share (defined as the movement in net asset value plus dividends paid) for the year, expressed as a percentage of the opening net asset value per share, exceeds a specified hurdle.
+The hurdle is a composite rate based on (a) 7% on average long-term investments and (b) the higher of (i) base rate and (ii) 3% on average cash and near-cash investments during the year.
+That part of the Company's investments to which the 'higher of base rate and 3%' hurdle applies is restricted to a maximum of 25% of total investments, so that any excess of cash or near-cash over 25% of total investments will be subject to the higher hurdle of 7%.
+The hurdle rate for the 18 month period ended 31 March 2023 was 6.1% (year ended 30 September 2021: 6.0%).